-March Private Placement - On March 8, 2023, the Company entered into the March SPA with the same Purchaser for the March PIPE, pursuant to which the Company received gross proceeds of approximately \$4,000,000, before deducting placement agent fees and other offering expenses, in consideration of (i)150,000 ordinary shares; (b) pre-funded warrants to purchase 234,331 ordinary shares (the "March Pre-Funded Warrants"), (iii) series A preferred investment options to purchase up to 349,742 ordinary shares (the "Series A Preferred Investment Options"), and (iv) series B preferred investment options to purchase up to 384,331 ordinary shares (the "Series B Preferred Investment Options" collectively with the Series A Preferred Investment Options, the "Preferred Options") a purchase price of \$10.4077 per ordinary share and associated Preferred Options and a purchase price of \$10.4067 per March Pre-Funded Warrant and associated Preferred Options (the "March Offering").
-In connection with the issuance of the Preferred Options, the 349,500 November Ordinary warrants were cancelled.
+March Private Placement - On March 8, 2023, the Company entered into the March SPA with the same Purchaser for the March PIPE, pursuant to which the Company received gross proceeds of approximately \$4,000,000, before deducting placement agent fees and other offering expenses, in consideration of (i)150,000 ordinary shares; (b) pre-funded warrants to purchase 234,331 ordinary shares (the "March Pre-Funded Warrants"), (iii) series A preferred investment options to purchase up to 349,742 ordinary shares (the "Series A Preferred Investment Options"), and (iv) series B preferred investment options to purchase up to 384,331 ordinary shares (the "Series B Preferred Investment Options" or collectively with the Series A Preferred Investment Options, the "Preferred Options" at a purchase price of \$10.4077 per ordinary share and associated Preferred Options and a purchase price of \$10.4067 per March Pre-Funded Warrant and associated Preferred Options (the "March Offering").
+In connection with the issuance of the Preferred Options, the 349,500 November Ordinary Warrants were cancelled.
 In addition, the Company issued warrants to purchase up to 26,904 ordinary shares at \$13.010 per share to H.C.
 Wainwright & Co., placement agent of the Offering, or its assignee (the "Placement Agent Warrants").
-On April 19, 2023, the March Pre-Funded Warrants were exercised in full and 234,331 ordinary shares were issued to the Purchaser.